Shicheng-Guo/BIS180L_web/_posts/2016-03-29-2Just_Enough_Unix.md

 After you've created the directory structure, use tab complete to explore the phylogenetic tree you just made.
 One last task: in the `/data` directory, you'll see 3 sub-directories for 3 genomes.
-Make aliases from your directory to these directories in the correct taxonomic position.
+Make aliases (or direct copies if you get an error) from your directory to these directories in the correct taxonomic position.
 When you're done, save your experiment with the following command (or something like it).

 	ls -R Eukaryota > Lab0/taxonomy.txt